rednblkx/HomeKey-ESP32/README.md

 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. Open a Pull Request against the `main` branch

 ## 🤝 Community & Support

 ### Discord Community

-Join our active Discord community for:
+Join our Discord community for:
 - **Real-time support** from developers and users
 - **Feature discussions** and roadmap planning
 - **Troubleshooting help** and best practices